 Rule 4.
-For purposes of applying Rules 1, 2, or 3, stock or a partnership interest constructively owned by a person under Rule 1 is treated as actually owned by that person.
+For purposes of applying Rule 1, 2, or 3, stock or a partnership interest constructively owned by a person under Rule 1 is treated as actually owned by that person.
 But stock or a partnership interest constructively owned by an individual under Rule 2 or 3 is not treated as owned by the individual for reapplying either Rule 2 or 3 to make another person the constructive owner of the stock or partnership interest.

 Indirect transactions.
-You may not deduct your loss on the sale of stock through your broker if, for example, under a prearranged plan a related person or entity buys the same stock that you had owned.
-This does not apply to a cross-trade between related parties through an exchange that is purely coincidental and has no evidence of prearrangement.
+You may not deduct your loss on the sale of stock through your broker if under a prearranged plan a related person or entity buys the same stock that you had owned.
+This does not apply to a crosstrade between related parties through an exchange that is purely coincidental and is not prearranged.